-The theme of "the individual" will be addressed in this unit through the organisers/domains and processing focus areas listed below.
-For the nexus to topics, see the term overviews where domains are referenced by the numbering below (e.g. 1 - Engaging with texts in relation to identity).
+The theme of "the changing world" will be addressed in this unit through the organisers/domains and processing focus areas listed below.
+For the nexus to topics, see the term overviews where domains are referenced by the numbering below (e.g. 1 - Engaging with texts in relation to the changing world).